upkoi/tail/docs/prerequisites/osx.md

 ```
 brew install python3
+open /Applications/Docker.app
 ```

+Wait for docker to start.
 Verify the installation afterwards using:

 ```
 python3 -V